fang0654/simple-sinkhole/README.md

 The lists.d conf files are meant to be pretty simple.
 They are just a python dictionary, with the following possible attributes:

-source: <b>Required</b> - string, the source URL of the list
+* source: <b>Required</b> - string, the source URL of the list
-regex: <b>Required</b> - string, A python regex that'll match the domain in the list.
+* regex: <b>Required</b> - string, A python regex that'll match the domain in the list.
 If you need help, check out pythex.org
-prelines: int, number of lines to skip at the beginning,
+* prelines: int, number of lines to skip at the beginning
-pre: string, A line of text denoting the start of the domain entries,
+* pre: string, A line of text denoting the start of the domain entries
-post: string, A line of text denoting the end of the domain entries
+* post: string, A line of text denoting the end of the domain entries

 You can look in the couple of conf files I built under lists.d to see how they are used.